 Marina Grossi, Brazilian economist, has been President of the Brazilian Business Council for Sustainable Development (CEBDS) since 2010.
 Her work in the Council began in 2005, when she assumed the duties of Executive Director and Coordinator of the Energy and Climate Change, Sustainable Construction, and Sustainable Finance Working Groups.
 Marina has a broad curriculum vitae in the Governmental area, acting as a negotiator of Brazil at the Conference of the Parties to the United Nations Framework Convention on Climate Change (UNFCCC), between 1997 and 2001.
 Among other duties in the government, she led the promotional area within the Ministry of Science and Technology, led the International Office of Educational Television (Funtevê) and was regional director of Brazilian Tourism (Embratur).
 Between 2001 and 2003, she was a coordinator of the Brazilian Forum of Climate Change, and in 2003 she founded and chaired a Sustainability consulting firm, Fábrica Ethica Brazil (FEB), providing advice to governments and businesses, launching, among other initiatives, the "Carbon Disclosure Project," through which she joined CEBDS, and began to focus its operations on Sustainability with the companies.
 She is presently a member of the following boards/advisory councils: Abengoa Panel / Abengoa IPESD(Spain); CDP , Carbon Disclosure Project Latin America; FIES – Banco Itaú- Unibanco; Research Institute of Botanical Garden of Rio de Janeiro Sustainable Development Advisory Council; Council Network of Women Brazilian leaders in Sustainability among others.

-Ms Masayo Hasegawa joined Toyota Motor Corporation in 1999.
-Her current position is Project General Manager, Environmental Affairs Division.
-She also serves as Acting Chair of the WBCSD (World Business Council for Sustainable Development) Taskforce, part of the Working Group on Global Environment Strategy, Committee on Environment & Safety, KEIDANREN (Japan Business Federation); as well as a member of the Climate Change Subcommittee, Environment Committee, JAMA (Japan Automobile Manufacturers‘ Association, Inc.).
-She is a member of the Global Environmental Committee and Environmental Policy Committee, Central Environment Council, Ministry of Environment, Japan.
+Retiring from 17-years in management at the Environment Affairs Division of Toyota Motor Corporation in February 2016, Ms. Masayo Hasegawa is currently serving as a Senior Fellow of the International Environment and Economy Institute and Member of the Board of the Institute of Dialog on Environmental Policies.
+She served as Acting Chair of the WBCSD (World Business Council for Sustainable Development) Taskforce, part of the Working Group on Global Environment Strategy, Committee on Environment & Safety, KEIDANREN (Japan Business Federation); as well as a member of the Climate Change Subcommittee, Environment Committee, JAMA (Japan Automobile Manufacturers’ Association, Inc.).
+She also was a member of the Global Environmental Committee and Environmental Policy Committee, Central Environment Council, Ministry of Environment, Japan.
 Masayo Hasegawa’s previous career includes experience at American Express International, Inc. and Kihara Memorial Yokohama Foundation for the Advancement of Life Sciences.
-Joining the Sasakawa Peace Foundation (SPF) in 1986, she served as a Programme Officer in charge of Environmental issues for 12 years.
-She was involved in submitting “Changing Course“ towards the 1992 Rio Summit as a Liaison Member of BCSD Japan.
-She served as Program Director of LEAD (Leaderhip for Environment And Development) Japan Program at the SFC Institute of Keio University from 1997 to 2000.
-She holds BA in Sociology, Kwansei Gakuin University (Japan) and MA in International Relations, Tufts University (USA).
+Joining the Sasakawa Peace Foundation (SPF) in 1986, she served as a Program Officer in charge of Environmental issues for 12 years.
+She was involved in submitting “Changing Course” to the 1992 Rio Summit as a Liaison Member of BCSD Japan.
+She served as Program Director of LEAD (Leadership for Environment And Development) Japan Program at the SFC Institute of Keio University from 1997 to 2000.
+She holds a BA in Sociology, Kwansei Gakuin University (Japan), and a MA in International Relations, the Fletcher School at Tufts University (USA).